cpv-project/cpv-cql-driver/docs/BatchExecute.md

 ```

 Notice overload 2 and 3 won't copy the string to the internal buffer in `BatchCommand`,
-it can avoid the excess memory copy,
+it can avoid the unnecessary memory copy,
 but you have to ensure the string is alive until `Session::batchExecute` is finished.

-### prepareQuery()
+### prepareQuery(bool)

-Prepare the last query to reduce the message size.<br/>
+Set should prepare the last query.<br/>
-Notice it will increase one roundtrip.<br/>
+This will override the default setting in [SessionConfiguration](./Configuration.md#setprepareallqueriesbool).<br/>

-**For now this driver won't rememeber prepared query, the query will be prepared every time the batch command is executed.**<br/>
+The prepare request will only be sent if the query isn't prepared before.<br/>
-I want to implement this feature but I don't know what to do if a node has restarted, detect it by receive events may be unreliable.
+For more information see [Prepare](./Prepare.md).

 ### openParameterSet()